Silvestre Rasuk

 Silvestre Rasuk (born September 5, 1987) is an American actor.

 Early life

 Rasuk was born in Harlem, New York, the son of Dominican parents.
 He has one brother, Victor, with whom he co-starred in the 2002 film Raising Victor Vargas.

 Career

 In the film Rock Steady, Rasuk played a character named Little Stevie.
 In 2003, he appeared in Spoonful of Sugar as Raul.
 In 2004, he appeared in an episode of The Jury and Men Without Jobs.
 He appeared in the 2009 film Toe to Toe as Rashid.

-Personal life

-Rasuk is a fan of Al Pacino, sushi, and rum.